Frequently Asked Questions

 What if I move?

-The monthly WRAP charge on your utility bill is tied to your home, not your account.
-If you sell your home, the next homeowner continue to receive the benefits of the weatherization project and they will pay the WRAP charge on the utility bill.
+The monthly WRAP charge on your utility bill is tied to the property, not your account.
+If you sell your home, the next homeowner will continue to receive the benefits of the weatherization project, but they will pay the WRAP charge on the utility bill.
 If you are a renter and move, the next tenant will pay the charge on their utility bill.